artefactual/archivematica-docs/user-manual/archival-storage/aip-structure.rst

 **METS file**

 ``/data/METS.uuid.xml`` contains the full `PREMIS <https://www.loc.gov/standards/premis/>`_
- implementation (see PREMIS metadata for original file, PREMIS metadata: normalized files, PREMIS
-metadata: events, and PREMIS metadata: rights.)
+implementation (see PREMIS metadata for original file, PREMIS metadata: normalized files, PREMIS metadata: events, and PREMIS metadata: rights).
 The role of the `METS file <https://wiki.archivematica.org/METS>`_ is to link original objects to their preservation copies and to their descriptions and submission documentation, as well as to link PREMIS metadata to the objects in the AIP.

 **README.html file**